 Do you rely on your fireplace to heat your house?
 Do you use it solely for the ambiance that it creates?
 Whatever the case may be, there’s no doubt that the fireplace is one of the most beloved features of your Camden County home; however, in order to ensure that it remains that way, it must be properly maintained.
 Routine chimney sweeping services are a vital part of that maintenance.

-In other words, keeping a chimney clean is extremely important.
+In other words, keeping a chimney clean is extremely important, and the cleaning methods that are used to combat creosote buildup are important as well.
 But how do you know when you need to schedule an appointment with a Camden, NJ chimney sweeping professional?
 The following are some of the telltale signs that indicate it’s time to get in touch with a chimney sweep near you.

 The damper is a vital component of a fireplace.
 It allows the byproducts of combustion, including excess heat, gases, and smoke, to exhaust out of your house when the fireplace is in use and feeds the fire with oxygen.
 It also prevents indoor air from escaping your house when the fireplace isn’t being used.
 Because it’s so important, a flue needs to work properly.

-Whether the flue issues are the result of dirt and debris buildup, corrosion and rust, or any other cause, a reputable chimney sweep near you will restore its function, and will ensure that it is working properly.
+No matter whether the flue issues are the result of dirt and debris buildup, corrosion, rust, or any other cause, a reputable chimney sweep near you will restore its function, ensuring that it is working properly.

 Fires need oxygen to burn.
 A chimney not only exhausts the smoke, soot, and excess heat, but it also feeds the fires you burn with vital oxygen.
 When the chimney is clean (and the damper is opened), the fires you light in your fireplace should be strong and warm; if however, it’s dirty or obstructed, the fires you light won’t receive the oxygen they need to thrive.